-They were Adelle Stripe, Ben Myers and Tony O'Neill; three Myspace-centric Northern writers who wrote poems called things like "Piss Town" and opened their January 2007 manifesto with: "We are the brutalists – fuck you".
-Brutalism rejected what its founders considered the homogenisation of mainstream publishing, calling for "raw", "honest" fiction and declaring that; "[The] only maxim we adhere to is an old punk belief, which we have bastardised for our own means: Here's a laptop.
+They were Adelle Stripe, Ben Myers, and Tony O'Neill; three Myspace-centric Northern writers who wrote poems called things like "Piss Town" and opened their January 2007 manifesto with: "We are the brutalists—fuck you."
+Brutalism rejected what its founders considered the homogenization of mainstream publishing, calling for "raw," "honest" fiction and declaring that; "[The] only maxim we adhere to is an old punk belief, which we have bastardized for our own means: Here's a laptop.
 Here's a spell-check.
 Now write a novel."

 "There was no home base or Brutalist websites or magazines… It was always about doing it yourself," O'Neill says now.
 "In a way ISIS kinda ripped us off, because theirs is a similar structure.
 We got the word out via manifestos and postings online, and then told people to take the idea and run with it.
 Literary lone-wolf operations."

 A comparison to a global terrorist organisation is a definite stretch, but the Brutalists did form at a time when industry observers were predicting that the internet was either going to destroy the publishing industry or raise it to new heights.
 Myspace seemed like the enigma machine to crack mainstream elitism in 2006; a captive audience and a group of people unafraid to criticize the cultural gatekeepers.

 "My favorite thing about Brutalism was the dismissive reviews we were getting from irate Guardian readers, before we had even published anything," says Myers.
 "Just days after announcing ourselves our work was being publicly derided, while some people were professing to prefer our early work."

 "[Myspace] connected us," says Stripe.
 "The internet encouraged us to talk to other writers and publish each other's work.
 As a young writer it was the only feedback you could get… There were young writers coming through who, for the first time, had the chance to put their own poems and stories online."